coderaiser/putout/README.md

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-logo.svg)

 🐊**Putout** is a pluggable and configurable code transformer based on **Babel** with built-in **ESLint**.
 It has [a lot of transformations](#-built-in-transformations) that will keep your codebase in a clean state, transforming any code smell to readable code according to best practices.
-The main target is JavaScript and:
+The main target is JavaScript, but:

 - ✅ JSX;
 - ✅ TypeScript;